 Azure Subnet Peering

-One of the sneaky under the radar features that could to be a game changer in the near future is Azure Subnet Peering.
-This is a feature that is already there in the API but not really documented or productised.
+I've recently been exploring one of the sneaky under-the-radar features that could be a game changer in the near future: Azure Subnet Peering.
+This is a feature that's already there in the API but not really documented or productised yet.

 What is Azure Subnet Peering?

-To answer that we have to go back and look at what VNet peering is.
-Actually we can go back and have a look at what a VNet itself is: A VNet is a logical collection of subnets.
+To answer that, I need to go back and look at what VNet peering is.
+Actually, I can go back even further and look at what a VNet itself is: A VNet is a logical collection of subnets.
 Each VNet has one primary CIDR range and then zero or more secondary CIDR ranges.
-Those CIDR ranges can then be used in a single subnet or subdivided into more subnets so long as the address space does not overlap.
+Those CIDR ranges can then be used in a single subnet or subdivided into more subnets so long as the address space doesn't overlap.

 You can subnet that however you choose in order to use some or all of the CIDR address space.
 There are some great tools to help you use your CIDR ranges efficiently.